Download information regarding checklists for graduation requirements as well as view the Catalogue.

 A study of the growth and development of the individual from conception through early adolescence, with emphasis on physical, perceptual, motor, cognitive, language, personality, and social development.
 Includes the use of the major concepts, principles, theories, and research related to the development of children and young adolescents in order to construct learning experiences to support the individual's development.
-(Fall only)
+(Spring only)

 |301||Educational Psychology (3).

-|303||The Language Arts and Skills (3).
-Prereq: Admission to education .
+|303*||The Language Arts and Skills (3).
+Prereq: Admission to the Teacher Preparation Program.

 Emphasis on traditional grammar, speech, listening, written communications, creative and utilitarian writing, and on whole language integration with content areas.
 (Fall only)

-|304||Social Sciences for Children (3).
-Prereq: Admission to education.
-A prerequisite for student teaching.
+|304*||Social Sciences for Children (3).
+Prereq: Admission to the Teacher Preparation Program.

-|307||Science for Children (3).
-Prereq: Admission to education.
+|307*||Science for Children (3).
+Prereq: Admission to the Teacher Preparation Program.

-|308||Mathematics for Children (3).
-Prereq: Admission to education.
+|308*||Mathematics for Children (3).
+Prereq: Admission to the Teacher Preparation Program.
 A prerequisite for student teaching.

 An introduction to the subject matter, materials, and methods of teaching modern mathematics in the elementary school.
 (Fall only)

 This course is intended to provide pre-service teachers with the principles and techniques necessary to develop sound instructional lesson plans and assessments.
 The primary focus of the course will be on assessment techniques, administering classroom evaluations, analyzing classroom assessment data, and describing the roles planning and assessment have in daily classroom practice.
 The use and interpretation of standardized tests will also be discussed, as well as ethical issues related to assessment.
-(Fall and spring)
+(Fall only)

-|333||Computers in Education (3).
+|335||Creative Arts in Education (3).

-This course will provide elementary education majors the necessary skills to successfully integrate the arts (music, art, movement, and drama) into all aspects of instruction.
+This course will provide Elementary Education majors the necessary skills to successfully integrate the arts (music, art, movement, and drama) into all aspects of instruction.
 Emphasis will also be placed on the importance of the arts across the curriculum as a means for communication, inquiry, and insight among elementary students.
 Performing arts majors may also take the course.
 (Fall only)

 |390||Special Topics in Education (1-3).
 Prereq: Admission to education.
+By permission of Chair.